natekdang/rshell/README.md

 rshell can also use the test command to test file paths with the flags -e, -f, or -d, with -e being the default flag when no flag is specified.
 Test can also be called using brackets.

-It can also handle precedence with parenthesis
+It can also handle precedence with parenthesis.
+Commands with nested parentheses will also work

 ## How to Use